geekmoss/Rss2Discord/README.md

 It will run a script once that just downloads the feeds and creates an index.
 Then you can run it and anything new that isn't in the index will be posted.

-`docker run rss2discord_app python main.py --only-build-memory`
+`docker-compose run app python main.py --only-build-memory`

 # TODO